 My previous resume was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-Not looking for a resume for medical school?
+Not looking for a resume for or after medical school?
 Do you need a different kind of school resume?
 See these guides:

 Do you need a pre-medical school resume?
 See our guides: